 We aim to make sure our credit builder credit cards are easy to apply for and manage.
 We are always open and transparent about our pricing and will always check that you can afford the repayments before approving you for credit.

-So much so, that we’ve been awarded the Moneyfacts Consumer Award for Credit Builder Credit Card Provider of the Year four years running.
-This award is presented annually within the financial services industry for produce excellence and outstanding service.
+So much so, that we've been awarded the Moneyfacts Consumer Award for Credit Builder Credit Card Provider of the year 4 times.
+This award is presented annually within the financial services industry for product excellence and outstanding service.

 How is credit score calculated?

-Each time you apply for credit, the company you plan to borrow from will check your credit history with one of the three main credit reference agencies - Equifax, Experian, and TransUnion (formerly Callcredit).
+Each time you apply for credit, the company you plan to borrow from will check your credit history with one or sometimes all three main credit reference agencies - Equifax, Experian, and TransUnion.

 Your lender then uses this information alongside its own system to calculate your credit score, basing its decision on a combination of your credit history, the information on your application and any other information they already have about you, including: